 Some of the best hotels on the island are Psaravolada, Santa Maria, Delmar, Tania, Captain Zeppos, and Cave suites.

-Kleftiko is one of the three locations where you can find the famous Caves of Milos (with the other two being Papafrangas and Sykia).
+Kleftiko is one of the three locations where you can find the famous Caves of Milos (with the other two being Papafragas and Sykia).

 The rocky landscape of the sea caves and enormous cliffs contrasting with the transparent blue-green waters that invite you to dive in make Kleftiko the most popular and most visited place on the island.

-If you’re planning to go to Kleftiko while you’re in Milos -you definitely have to, the best option is to opt for one of the organized boat trips and cruises available, so you can combine Kleftiko with other inaccessible locations and dive right into the crystal clear waters to swim around and explore the caves and volcanic rock formations.
+If you’re planning to go to Kleftiko while you’re in Milos, the best option is to opt for one of the organized boat trips and cruises available.
+In that way, you can combine Kleftiko with other inaccessible locations and dive right into the crystal clear waters to swim around and explore the caves and volcanic rock formations!

-Milos is not a big island but has many beaches and villages worth visiting.
+Milos is not a big island but has numerous beaches and villages that are worthy of a visit.
 Renting a car may be optional but it will surely make your stay on the island more convenient while it will offer you the opportunity for better exploration.
 Also, if your hotel is not centrally located, then a car is definitely needed in order to move around.

 Book your car with us!
 We offer the best rates on the market!